Bit20-Creative-Group/Graphene-Gateway/README.md

 which upon hearing an incoming UIA deposit - with a memo containing a withdrawal address, it automatically withdraws the matching foreign chain asset to the client's account.

-Both Deposit and Withdrawal are built to handle multi client / multi asset concurrency.
+Both Deposit and Withdrawal functions run concurrently in a single terminal and are built to handle multi client and multi asset concurrency.

 Currently gateway tokenization of the following coins are supported: